Bill Maher: Real Time with Bill Maher

 In 2003, Maher became the host, co-producer, and co-writer of Real Time with Bill Maher, a weekly hour-long political comedy talk show on the cable television network HBO.
 In 2016, HBO renewed Real Time through 2018, for its 15th and 16th seasons.
 During an interview, Maher told Terry Gross (on NPR's Fresh Air) that he much prefers having serious and well-informed guests on his program, as opposed to the random celebrities that fleshed out his roundtable discussions on Politically Incorrect.
+After appearing on HBO on Fridays, Real Time is re-broadcast on CNN on Saturdays.

 As with his previous show, Politically Incorrect, Maher begins Real Time with a comic opening monologue based upon current events and other topical issues.
 He proceeds to a one-on-one interview with a guest, either in-studio or via satellite.
 Following the interview, Maher sits with two or three panelists—usually consisting of pundits, authors, activists, actors, politicians, and journalists—for a discussion of the week's events.

 Real Time has earned widespread praise.
 It has been nominated for more than ten Primetime Emmy Awards and six Writer's Guild awards.
 In 2007, Maher and his co-producers were awarded the Television Producer of the Year Award in Variety Television by the Producers Guild of America.
 Maher holds the record for the most Emmy nominations without a win, having been nominated on 22 occasions and not winning once.
 Eleven of the nominations were for Politically Incorrect, while nine were for Real Time.
 The other two were nominations for two of his HBO comedy specials: I'm Swiss and Bill Maher: The Decider.